 3 This was brought home to me in extensive interviews in the Caribbean in the first half of 1992.
 All of those I questioned supported the concept of West Indies integration.
+Their nearly equally divided difference was between those who advocate continued advancement of the functional divided difference was between those who advocate continued advancement of the functional divided difference was between those who advocate continued advancement of the functional divided difference was between those who advocate continued advancement of the functional divided difference was between those who advocate continued advancement of the functional divided difference was between those who advocate continued advancement of the functional divided difference was between those who advocate continued advancement of the functional divided difference was between those who advocate continued advancement of the functional divided difference was between those who advocate continued advancement of the functional divided difference was between those who advocate continued advancement of the functional divided difference was between those who advocate continued advancement of the functional divided difference was between those who advocate continued advancement of the functional divided divided difference was between those who advocate continued advancement of the functional divided divided difference was between the functional divided 1992.
+All of those I questioned supported the concept of West Indies integration.
 Their nearly equally divided difference was between those who advocate continued advancement of the functional approach (i.e., deepening the economic community by embracing the common external tariff-the sentiment of Ambassador Patrick A. Lewis of Antigua-Barbuda-or by first achieving a common currency-a view noted by Erstein Edwards, a representative of the St. Kitts-Nevis Prime Minister) and those who feel there is no longer time for continuance of functional half measures, that CARICOM states must now advance directly to federation.
-The latter is the offimeasures, that CARICOM states must now advance directly to federation.
-The latter is the offi-cial position in St. Vincent, Grenada, St. Lucia, and is sometimes heard in Dominica, Trinidad, Barbados, and Guyana as well.
-For an excellent discussion of integration theory including eco-nomic functionalism and possible spill-over into politics, see: Axline, Andrew W. (Political Sci-ence Chair, University of Ottawa).
+The latter is the official position in St. Vincent, Grenada, St. Lucia, and is sometimes heard in Dominica, Trinidad, Barbados, and Guyana as well.
+For an excellent discussion of integration theory including economic functionalism and possible spill-over into politics, see: Axline, Andrew W. (Political Science Chair, University of Ottawa).
 The Comparative Analysis of Regional Cooperation Among Developing Countries.
 XV World Congress of the International Political Science Association, Buenos Aires, July 21-25, 1991; and Will, A Nation Divided.

-4 See Table 1 for evidence of the recent growth of pragmatic leadership in the region.
-Al-though not an analogy used by Lewis, his meaning was similar to the story of Sisyphus, a mythic figure, who, according to Homer, was condemned by the gods to roll a large stone up an almost impossible incline.
+See Table 1 for evidence of the recent growth of pragmatic leadership in the region.
+Although not an analogy used by Lewis, his meaning was similar to the story of Sisyphus, a mythic figure, who, according to Homer, was condemned by the gods to roll a large stone up an almost impossible incline.
 Although failing repeatedly, Sisyphus continued to try, thus coming to symbolize futility.
-To French existentialist, Camus, however, the story has a manifestly differ-ent meaning.
-The fact that Sisyphus returns to try and try vet again is representative of manto symbolize intility.
-To French existentialist, Camus, however, the story has a manifestly differ-ent meaning.
-The fact that Sisyphus returns to try and try yet again is representative of man-kind's tireless and courageous struggles.
-And thus it is with another of the valiant and still un-ended struggles for freedom and dignity in the Caribbean.
-Somewhat cynically, Peter Morgan, a former member of the Barbados House of Assembly, reflects on this ongoing process in his recent novel, A High Tide in the Caribbean (St. Michael, Barbados, Caribbean Communications, 1991).
-Having recorded earlier in the book another failure to "seize the moment" and decisively move toward integration, the novel concludes with new actors again "pushing the stone" in year 2004 (p.
+To French existentialist, Camus, however, the story has a manifestly different meaning.
+The fact that Sisyphus returns to try and try yet again is representative of mankind's tireless and courageous struggles.
+And thus it is with another of the valiant and still unended struggles for freedom and dignity in the Caribbean.
+Somewhat cynically, Peter Morgan, a former member of the Barbados House of Assembly, reflects on this ongoing process in his recent novel, A High Tide in the Ca

+^{2004 (}p.
 282-83).